17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Group coaching support with cohort management

-• Official ICF partnership with automated coaching hour tracking
+• Integrated support for coaching hour tracking

 • Client self-booking for all sessions within their purchased package